cbohnert67/Objective-Data-Scientist/README.md

 The curriculum is designed for a several years learning journey in Data Science.

 I compiled best material (web and books) I find useful for that purpose.

-So let's get started and jump right into foundations!
+So let's get started and let's jump right into foundations!

 ### [Year 1 : Mathematical & Computational Foundations](https://github.com/cbohnert67/Objective-Data-Scientist/blob/main/YEAR1.md)